 The filter is a major focal point when you maintain a fish tank, as it is what filters the tank to ensure that the air and water within are clean and safe for the fish.
 This part should always work.
 Because without it the tank will get damaged, dirty, and the life within would possibly die.

 You should check the filter every day, or at least every other day, to maintain a fish tank and ensure it is working well.
 Without the filter, many other problems will arise, and you would not want that to happen to your tank.
 The filter is easily one of the most important parts of the tank.

 Depending on what kind of tank you buy, there may be extra parts that come with it.
 These may include mechanical, moving, or tubing parts.
 Similar to the filter, you should ensure these are all working properly and are not damaged.
 Damage could cause a leak, other technical problems or worse.

-Checking them should be done as often as you check the filter, as damage could cause a leak, which could drain the water, or not pump the right things into the tank, eventually killing off the aquatic life, or leaking out all the water not leaving anything within it.
+Checking the tubes should be done as often as you check the filter to maintain a fish take.
+If you fail to check them and damage occurs it could cause a leak, which could drain the water, or not pump the right things into the tank, eventually killing off the aquatic life, or leaking out all the water not leaving anything within it.

 Ensure the tank is kept at an optimal temperature

 Finally, to maintain a fish tank the water should be kept at an optimal temperature.
 It mustn’t be too hot or too warm.
 Different fish require different environments to survive in.
 As a result, depending on the type of life you wish to place in your tank you will adjust the temperature.

 Ideally, you’d want to have a group or assortment of species that are happy living together.
 This way the tank can be kept at a constant temperature.
 Once you establish an ideal temperature, check it once a day or every other day to ensure it is kept constant.
 This way you will have happy fish.